 Section 469 limits the use of passive activity losses to shelter business and investment income as well as salary and wage income.
-In October 1994, the IRS finally issued final regulations that define the term "activity".

 The Rule

 Passive activity losses (and credits) can only be used to offset passive activity income.
 Passive activity loss is defined as the excess of the aggregate losses from all passive activities over the aggregate income from all passive activities.
 Losses from passive activities cannot be deducted against any other income.
 Excess losses can be carried forward and used to reduce future passive activity income.
 Beginning in 1994, the passive loss rules were eased somewhat for persons in the real property business.
 See next page.